RcwYuen/TCR-Cancer-Prediction/README.md

 > You should install your own version of PyTorch depending on your CUDA version before installing the `requirements.txt`.
 You may find instructions of installing PyTorch [here](https://pytorch.org/).

 > [!NOTE]
-> SCEPTR is closed source as of this current moment.
+> SCEPTR is closed source for now.
 Please contact [this email](mailto://rcwyuen@gmail.com) for more details.

 ---